Mincheol2/t3VAE/CelebA_experiments/README.md

 |lr_D|learning rate of the discriminator(Only used in FactorVAE)| 1e-5|

-## test.py
+## Evaluation

-- You can evaluate trained model by computing sharpness and FID scores.
+- You can evaluate trained model with **test.py** by computing sharpness and FID scores.

 ```
 python test.py --model path [best_model path]